snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/index.md

 ### Creating a ScreenView event

 Track the user viewing a screen within the application.
-This type of tracking is typically used when automatic screen view tracking is not suitable within your application.
+This type of tracking is typically used when automatic [screen view tracking](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md) is not suitable within your application.

+The event schema is `iglu:com.snowplowanalytics.mobile/screen_view/jsonschema/1-0-0`.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>